The 6 Levels of Measures for Training, Beyond Happy SheetsMarch 18, 2014 by Stacey Barr

 That’s where training evaluation began, with ‘happy sheets’.
 The questionnaires that participants in a training event filled out at the end of the course, usually when they were exhausted, jammed with new knowledge and keen to pack up their binders and escape.

-What is a happy sheet really measuring anyway?
+What is a happy sheet really measuring anyway (even if it’s a good one)?
 Irrespective of what questions you ask –

 - was the trainer easy to understand?

 - was the content relevant?